Snoyark/Testing/WIP.md

 This is an internal label; it should be descriptive enough to know what entity this is without looking at its attributes.

 #### Case: `rdfs:label “Australia”;`
+#### Important:
+After finishing the SPARQL query that creates the entity file and then downloading the file, you will have to find all occurrences of `dataset:` and remove them.
 ## Provenance

 This section is devoted to ensuring that datasets, projects, the creator, and the data itself are documented within the ontology.
 In the sections below marked with <Prov …..Prov/>, the provenance parts are listed and do not require much to change from ontology to ontology.